Polling vs Webhooks: When to Use One Over the Other

 Use polling when

-- freshness isn't critical
+- freshness is not critical

-- provider webhook support is inconsistent
+- provider webhook support is limited

 Use native webhooks when

-- near real-time updates are required
+- timely updates are required

-- event volume is manageable
+- event coverage is sufficient

 Use virtual webhooks when

-- APIs don't support native webhooks
+- native webhooks are not available

 Final takeaway

-Polling and webhooks are tools, not ideologies.
+Polling and webhooks are not interchangeable.